barronbytes/ai-agent/README.md

 AI_MODEL="gemini-2.5-flash"
 MAX_CHAR_LIMIT=1000
 SYSTEM_PROMPT=""
-WORKING_DIR="./calculator"
+WORKING_DIR=""
 MAX_ITERATIONS=20
 ```

 ### API Key Setup

 - Create an API Key on [Google AI Studio](https://aistudio.google.com)
-- Store API Key on `.env` file variable
+- Store API Key inside `.env` file on the `GEMINI_API_KEY` environmental variable
 - Add `.env` file to `.gitignore`

 ## Usage

 ### Safeguards

 The program grants read _and_ write privileges to a codebase.
 This can be dangerous!
 As a safegaurd, the program's actions are limited to a single directory.
 The user defines this constraint as the `WORKING_DIR` environmental variable found inside the `.env` file.
-Additionally, users can set a value for `MAX_ITERATIONS` to prevent an infinite loop of function calls.
+Additionally, users can set values for `SYSTEM_PROMPT` to define AI agent behavior and `MAX_ITERATIONS` to prevent an infinite loop of function calls.

 ### User Prompts